Cockfield, Suffolk

 Cockfield is a village and civil parish located approximately 3+1/2 mi from Lavenham in Suffolk, England.
 The village consists of a central point and several outlying hamlets: Buttons Green, Colchester Green, Cross Green, Great Green, Oldhall Green, Smithwood Green and Windsor Green.
 Surrounded mostly by fields used for farming, and with few roads, its population was 839 in 2001, increasing to 868 at the 2011 Census.

 The village previously had a railway station on the Long Melford-Bury St Edmunds branch line, but it was closed in 1961 as part of the Beeching Axe.
-Its football team, Cockfield United play in the Suffolk and Ipswich Football League.
+Its football team, Cockfield United, play in the Suffolk and Ipswich Football League.

 History

 The present village has been inhabited for well over 2000 years.
 The finding of a sword (now in the Moyse Hall Museum in Bury St Edmunds) is evidence of Bronze Age settlement, and a number of findings indicate ancient defensive ditches, known as The Warbanks.

-The village's present name is derived from "Cochan-feld" probably indicating a site established by a person named Cochan.
+The name "Cockfield" is derived from the Old English "Cohha's open land", Cohha presumably being one of the first residents of the settlement.
 The village appeared in the Domesday Book of 1086 under the name of "Cothefelda" and is listed as a prosperous manor whose wealth had grown since the Norman Conquest.
 During the Middle Ages, the village became "Cokefield" and finally "Cockfield".

+At some stage in the eleventh and twelfth centuries a castle was constructed within the village, mostly likely on the site of Old Cockfield hall, although the location is ultimately uncertain.
+The De Cockfield family were in possession of the site in the twelfth century, alongside other local castles at Groton and Lindsey.
+It was recorded in the late twelfth or early thirteenth century chronicle of Jocelin of Brakelond that the tower of Adam de Cockfield had been 'seven times twenty feet in height', and although not certain, this appears to refer to the site in Cockfield.

-Cockfield became a centre a Puritanism during the 17th century.
+Cockfield became a centre of Puritanism during the 17th century.
 During the 19th century the parish was one of the largest and wealthiest in Suffolk and the seat of a number of prestigious rectors.